EnricRovira/Pulmonar_Fibrosis_Progression/README.md

 ![01](./Miscellaneous/01_pulm_fib.png)

 The fibrosis can be observed as scars over the lungs.
-This gif reflects a CT Scan to a ptient with critic obvious Fibrosis
+This gif reflects a CT Scan with severe fibrosis

 ![02](./Miscellaneous/04_scan_gif.gif)